The Goddards and Ilkeston Brass Band

 The Goddard children

-— Catherine Goddard alias Brown married draper’s assistant Norman Straw in 1855 and went to live in Extension Street.
+Catherine Goddard alias Brown, born on June 23rd, 1827, married draper’s assistant Norman Straw in 1855 and went to live in Extension Street.

-We shall meet lacemaker son John when we stop in Market Street.
+John was born on February 12th 1831 and we shall meet him when when we stop in Market Street.

-Just over one year after Joseph’s death Hannah married tailor George Brannan (sometimes as Branham) on February 27th 1854 and went to live the rest of her life in Nottingham.
+Just over one year after Joseph’s death Hannah married master tailor George Brannan (sometimes as Branham) on February 27th, 1854 and went to live the rest of her life in Nottingham.
+She died there in 1898, aged 64.

 Mary was one month old when she died in September 1835.

-— Fanny gave birth to at least two illegitimate daughters before she married coalminer Thomas Lacey in August 1869.
+Born on December 27th, 1837, Fanny on gave birth to at least two illegitimate daughters before she married coalminer Thomas Lacey on August 18th, 1869.

-The first of these was Ellen Goddard, born in 1860 and who, on Christmas Day 1879, married butcher William Henry Hardyman of Little Hallam, living close to the Bull’s Head Inn.
+Her first child was Ellen Goddard, born in 1860 and who, on Christmas Day 1879, married butcher William Henry Hardyman of Little Hallam, living close to the Bull’s Head Inn.

-Answer; He was in the police cells at the Town Hall in the Market Place, (at 2A Market Place).
+Answer: He was in the Ilkeston police cells at the Town Hall in the Market Place, (at 2A Market Place).

-On the Saturday evening, about 11 o’clock, he had had a visit at his shop from Charles Haslam, Ilkeston’s Inspector of Nuisances — the latter accompanied by three police officers.
+On the Saturday evening, about 11 o’clock, he had received a visit at his shop from Charles Haslam, Ilkeston’s Inspector of Nuisances — the latter accompanied by three police officers.
 They had come to seize some ‘diseased meat’.
-The butcher denied this charge and to prove his point picked up a piece of kidney — (he was later violently sick!!)
+The butcher denied this charge and to prove his point picked up and ate a piece of kidney — (he was later violently sick!!)

 William Henry was carted off to the police cells and on Monday appeared at Heanor Petty Sessions where he was fined £1 with 10s costs.

-The family continued to keep a grocer’s shop at 1 and 2 Chapel Street into the next century.
+(Living all his life in Chapel Street, Samuel Smith had previously been married to Betsy Hollis (nee Solomon alias Charlesworth) who had died on October 5th, 1880).
+The Smith family continued to keep a grocer’s shop at 1 and 2 Chapel Street into the next century.

-After a short spell in Eastwood Thomas and Fanny Lacey settled back in North Street and then Byron Street where they both died at Number 15; Fanny on October 20th 1909 and Thomas on November 27th 1919.
+After a short spell in Eastwood Thomas and Fanny Lacey settled back in Ilkeston, living in North Street and then Byron Street where they both died at Number 15; Fanny on October 20th 1909 and Thomas on November 27th 1919.

-— Lacemaker William Rawdin married Maria Ball, eldest child of Francis and Eliza (nee Meakin) on July 19th 1859 and by the end of the century were settled at 23 Wood Street where they remained – and died…..
+Lacemaker William Rawdin Goddard, born on April 30th, 1840, married Maria Ball, eldest child of Francis and Eliza (nee Meakin) on July 19th 1859 and by the end of the century were settled at 23 Wood Street where they remained – and died…..
 William Rawdin on June 24th 1924 and Maria on March 19th 1923.

 They are buried together in Park Cemetery (grave number 10081), next to that of their daughter Annie May who had married Arthur Reuben Johnson.

-— George and Isaac “worked at Carrier’s for some time, but both were very musical, and succeeded in gaining appointments in the Duke of Devonshire’s Band at Buxton.
+Adeline tells us that George and Isaac Goddard worked at Carrier’s for some time, but both were very musical, and succeeded in gaining appointments in the Duke of Devonshire’s Band at Buxton.
 George became the conductor of the band, holding that position for many years”.

 In August 1853 the Ilkeston Brass Band entertained the Rutland Lodge of Nottingham Oddfellows at their anniversary meeting where ‘George Goddard…. a lad about ten years, performed with great taste a solo on the cornopean’.
 (NG)